rtivadar/aath0.github.io/menu/about.md

 title: Hi, I'm Ethan!
 ---

 I'm Ethan Wicker.
-I'm a future Data Analyst and a current AP Statistics Teacher at East Chapel Hill High School in Chapel Hill, NC.
+I'm an aspiring Data Analyst and a current AP Statistics Teacher at East Chapel Hill High School in Chapel Hill, NC.

 I graduated from North Carolina State University in 2017 with a BS in Mathematics and a BS in Mathematics Education.
 After teaching for a year, I decided to supplement my own education and get in the field of data analytics.
 This is my personal blog and portfolio.